 Development is brought about by human agent through the mediation of ideology and social structures/practices.
-Social structures and practices are themselves the concretization of aspects, versions and specific interpretations of extant and or hitherto existing ideologies in the form of laws, regulations and protocols.
-135
+Social

 From the above expression, Agbakoba explains that it is important to properly understand the nature of ideology, social structures, and agency; the mediation of development through them; and, the nature, modes, conditions and causal processes and mechanisms of this mediation; including especially in relation to Africa.